Professional Pressure Washing Services

 • Should you pressure wash before painting?

-Yes, pressure washing is a key first step in exterior paint prep.
-It removes dirt, moss, and grime so that new paint adheres better and lasts longer.
+Yes, pressure washing is an important step before painting exterior surfaces.
+It removes dirt, mildew, loose paint, and buildup so new paint can properly adhere and last longer.

 • What are the risks of DIY pressure washing?